-KLA-Tencor Corporation ("KLA-Tencor") is the world's leading supplier of process control and yield management solutions for the semiconductor and related microelectronics industries.
-Our comprehensive portfolio of products, software, analysis, services and expertise is designed to help integrated circuit manufacturers manage yield throughout the entire wafer fabrication process from research and development to final mass production yield analysis.
+KLA-Tencor Corporation is the world's leading supplier of process control and yield management solutions for the semiconductor and related microelectronics industries.
+Our comprehensive portfolio of products, software, analysis, services and expertise is designed to help integrated circuit manufacturers manage yield throughout the entire wafer fabrication process -- from research and development to final mass production yield analysis.

-Currently we continue to face a significant downturn in the semiconductor industry.
+Currently we continue to face a significant downturn in the semiconductor industry which started early in calendar year 2001.
 For several quarters, there has been a worldwide softening in demand for semiconductors resulting in excess capacity and reduced demand for semiconductor manufacturing equipment.
-Consequently we experienced declines in both revenue and bookings in the first fiscal quarter compared to the prior quarter.
+Consequently we experienced declines in both revenue and bookings in the second fiscal quarter compared to the prior quarter.